 5 Nutrition Tips to Stay on Track While Traveling

-Recently, my husband and I flew to Paris to celebrate our 15th wedding anniversary.
+A few years ago, my husband and I flew to Paris to celebrate our 15th wedding anniversary.
 It had been awhile since I’d had to endure a 10 hour flight, adjust to a 6 hour time change (I don’t think I ever did), and navigate through a foreign city with endless culinary options.
 I have always loved to travel, but I don’t love the way my body sometimes feels if I’m not careful to implement some strategies to keep things running as normally as possible so I don’t totally derail my digestion and sleep.

 Whether your job requires you to be a frequent flyer, or you simply enjoy hitting the road (or air) to seek out a new adventure, traveling can present a challenge in maintaining nutrition and fitness goals, and disrupt the body’s sleep and digestive processes as a result of a change in routine, different foods, and time changes, to name a few.

 Here are 5 things to consider before your next trip: